Why some business grow, hum along and make money and others don’t

 The most successful growth strategy for your small business is found between your ears.

 I know the feeling.
-I’ve been a small business owner for over 30 years now and since 2004 I’ve been a business coach supporting business owners to build Great Small Businesses, what I refer to as a Fun Business (with a capital “F”), you can read more about what a Fun Business is in my books and also in a number of articles on my blog such as this one here.
+I’ve been a small business owner for over 30 years now and since 2004 I’ve been a business life coach supporting business owners to build and grow Great Small Businesses, what I refer to as a Fun Business (with a capital “F”), you can read more about what a Fun Business is in my books and also in a number of articles on my blog.

-Also have a look at my page on business growth, including many resources on all the different aspects of business growth here
+Also have a look at my page on business growth, including many resources on all about the 11 most important strategies to grow your business